mtaz337/Tours---SPA---ReactJs/README.md

 ## React Tours SPA
-A Single Page React Application to Demonstrate core react function components functionalities such as, UseState, UseEffect, conditional rendering and so on.
+A Single Page React Application to Demonstrate core react function components functionalities such as UseState, UseEffect, conditional rendering and so on.

 to Run this project,